SVP, Community Engagement & Strategic Partnerships - Chicago, IL

 As his focus on early literacy crystallized, Andrew went to work as Director of Early Learning at Follett School Solutions where he created Follett Early Learning and sparked research around Intentional Resource Selection – bringing beneficial library practices to the early education world.
 In 2013, Andrew launched the Follett Growing Readers Webinar Series which broadcasted free webinars from researchers and leaders in early literacy to over 12, 000 early educators on a bi-weekly basis.

-Andrew joined Shine Early Learning as Chief Partnership Officer in 2015.
+Andrew joined Shine Early Learning as SVP, Community Engagement & Strategic Partnerships in 2015.
 In this role, he leads the expansion and enhancement of partnerships with Head Start programs across the country who also strive for higher quality and greater outcomes.
 Andrew holds an MBA from the University of Baltimore and Towson University and a bachelor's degree from the University of Maryland - University College.